 - Fire detection: you must provide a sufficient amount of smoke detectors within your apartment.
 They must be maintained according to manufacturers’ instructions.
 If you have a gas boiler it is prudent to have a carbon monoxide detector installed within your apartment.

 - Emergency lighting: during a fire the lights within your apartment may fail.
-To help you evacuate safely you must have a maintained back-up lighting system, such as a torch kept by your front door.
+For a safe fire evacuation you must have a maintained back-up lighting system, such as a torch kept by your front door.

-- Evacuation route: make yourself familiar with how to escape the building and where to assemble once you are outside.
+- Evacuation route: make yourself familiar with your fire evacuation plan and how to escape the building and where to assemble once you are outside.
 You are responsible for the safe evacuation of everybody in your apartment.
-This information can be found on the buildings Fire Action Notice, which is on the notice board.
+This information can be found on the building’s Fire Action Notice, which is on the notice board.